Day 1-2 Arrive Cape Town | Hermanus

 - 3 Breakfasts, 3 Lunches, 3 Dinners

-This morning, board your scheduled flight from Tswalu to Johannesburg (included in rate) where you connect with your flight to Skukuza.
+This morning, board your scheduled flight from Tswalu to Johannesburg (included in rate) where you connect with your flight to Skukuza (not included).
 Located in the south western sector of the 65,000 hectare Sabi Sand Private Game Reserve is the private concession of Sabi Sabi, where Sabi Sabi Bush Lodge is located.
 Bordering the unfenced Kruger National Park, game roams freely between the reserves and the slightly elevated position of Bush Lodge provides uninterrupted bushveld views.

 Morning and afternoon game drives are conducted in open vehicles, as well as a midmorning environmental awareness walk.
 Community tours can be arranged from camp (additional charge).